 The ThinkPad X390 is slightly smaller, but the ThinkPad X1 Carbon is thinner, lighter, and better-equipped.

-The ThinkPad X390 utilizes 8th-generation Whiskey Lake quad-core CPUs, up to the Core i7-8565U, while the X1 Carbon is still using the slightly older Kaby Lake R versions, up to the Core i7-8650U.
-That gives the X390 a slight advantage on paper, but both are going to provide similar productivity performance and both are limited to integrated Intel graphics.
+The ThinkPad X390 utilizes 8th-generation Whiskey Lake quad-core CPUs, up to the Core i7-8565U, while the X1 Carbon can be configured with up to a six-core 10th-gen Intel Comet Lake Core i7 CPU.
+That gives the X1 Carbon a significant advantage, but both are going to provide good productivity performance and both are limited to integrated Intel graphics.
 Neither will be very good at gaming and they won’t accelerate creative applications.
 Their PCIe solid-state drives (SSDs) are equally quick, however.

-Regardless of the generation, it’s in the display where the X1 Carbon takes the lead.
-While the X390 is limited to 13.3-inch HD (1,366 x 768) and Full HD (1,920 x 1,080) touch or non-touch displays, the X1 Carbon offers a more attractive 14-inch WQHD (2,560 x 1,440) option with Dolby Vision high dynamic range (HDR) and 500 nits of brightness.
+It’s in the display where the X1 Carbon takes the most commanding lead.
+While the X390 is limited to 13.3-inch HD (1,366 x 768) and Full HD (1,920 x 1,080) touch or non-touch displays, the X1 Carbon offers a more attractive 14-inch 4K UHD (3,840 x 2,160) option with Dolby Vision high dynamic range (HDR) and 500 nits of brightness.
 That’s a nice option that many people would miss on the smaller ThinkPad.

-The ThinkPad X390 might be slightly faster, but the ThinkPad X1 Carbon has a much better display available and it’s available in a much faster configuration.
+The ThinkPad X1 Carbon has a much better display available and it’s available in a much faster configuration.